 I suppose that was my first experience with a divided Christian world.
 It wasn’t outright anti-Catholicism, but a concrete sign of division and separation.

-During that school year, my paternal grandfather passed away in a farming accident.
+During that school year, my maternal grandfather passed away in a farming accident.
 Dad left pastoral ministry, and we moved to the family farm to help Grandma.
 I had known what it was like to have a pastor as a father, and now I was given the chance to have a farmer for a father.
 Both experiences were wonderful.
 We all expected that Dad would continue on as a farmer, but God opened a different door.

 During our time on the farm, a local Presbyterian church called my dad.
 They needed someone to fill the pulpit until they could find a replacement for their previous pastor.
 My dad became the favorite stand-in, and eventually the nominating committee asked him if he would consider becoming their new pastor.